jakehblack/jakehblack/README.md

 ### Hey, my name's Jake.

-I'm a multimedia artist exploring ways to integrate code into my creative process.
+I'm an artist and developer currently exploring ways to integrate coding in my multimedia work.

 A few of my *favorite* things:
   <p>